Westpac Low Rate credit card 0% balance transfer for 24 months

 While you will save on interest, the card isn’t entirely cost-free.
 You’ll have to pay the 2% balance transfer fee when you first move your balance to the new card and an annual fee of $59 (which is relatively competitive compared to some other balance transfer credit cards).

-When the interest-free balance transfer offer ends, the interest rate will revert to the standard purchase rate of 13.49% p.a. and any remaining debt will begin to grow with interest.
-While higher than the 0% offer, the revert rate is competitive compared to other balance transfer credit cards which often have a revert interest rate of around 20%.
+When the interest-free balance transfer offer ends, the interest rate will revert to the variable cash advance rate of 21.49% p.a. and any remaining debt will begin to grow with interest.
 If you’re worried that you won’t be able to pay your debt in full by the end of the two-year promotional period, the revert rate is something you should pay attention to.

 You’re required to pay at least 2% (or $10, whichever is greater) of your closing balance each month, but you should pay as much as you can to clear your debt before the introductory offer ends.
 So, let’s say you have a balance of $10,000.
 Rather than just paying the 2% minimum repayment (which would be $200 each month), you could pay $416 each month to clear the entire balance within 24 months and avoid collecting any interest.

 Are there any extra features?